HomHomLin/Android-PullToRefreshRecyclerView/README.md

 **Latest version：v1.0.1**

 ## Feature
- * 基于原生RecyclerView的封装
+ * Encapsulation based on native RecyclerView
- * 支持下拉刷新
+ * Pull-to-refresh
- * 支持滑动到底部自动加载更多
+ * Auto load when scrolling to the bottom
- * 实现了ListView大部分API
+ * Most API of like ListView's
- * 支持方便添加Header头部（原生RecyclerView不支持）
+ * Add Header easily (Not supported by native RecyclerView)
- * 支持设置EmptyView
+ * Support EmptyView settings
- * 目前支持的LayoutManager模式:
+ * Current LayoutManager supported:
  	* **LinearLayoutManager**
  	* **GridLayoutManager**